dspeyer/ritualEngine/widgets/Histogram.md

   * boxColors: Colors of boxes in the svg
       * input: Where to put the value input box
       * result: Where to draw the graph (will overhang the bottom a little)
-      * turn: Where to put the "it is your turn to talk" box },
+      * turn: Where to put the "it is your turn to talk" box (no longer used) },
   * saveas: tag to save data in, since we might want it later.
 Also tag to load old data from.